KyleAMathews/blog-2/_posts/2016-09-29-optimisations-in-verve.md

 ## Conclusion

+Optimising things can be fun, but be mindful when optimising real world projects.
+Most of the time optimisations are about trading readability and mantainability for speed, which doesn't always pay off.

+All the optimisations mentioned here weren't picked at random, even though it's a side project, everything was carefully profiled and optimised, before and *after* optimising - things don't always go as you expected.

-There's no conclusion really...
-I don't mean to prove anything here, just wrote the post for the same reason I wrote the code: for fun.
-Hopefully it might be of some help, or at least some inspiration, for someone at some point.
+Other than that, I don't mean to prove anthing - this is not a real benchmark, and there's no way of comparing the Verve VM in its current state to any full-featured VM...
+I just wrote the post for the same reason I wrote the code: for fun, and hoping it might be helpful, or at least give some inspiration, for someone at some point.

 Thanks for reading! :)